SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 These lessons often seem cruel and pointless, at least to the sentientsTo prove that deathis a transitorystate, aThayarr might

-“kill” half the crew on a ship, observe the remainder's reactions and emotional responses, and then bring the deceased back.
+"kill” half the crew on a ship, observe the remainder's reactions and emotional responses, and then bring the deceased back.

 limitless in their power, perhaps they avoiddoingcertain things